 If a UE is configured by higher layer parameter PDCCH-Config that contains ControlResourceSets with two different values of coresetPoolIndex for the active BWP of a serving cell, or if a UE is configured with SSB-MTC-AddtionalPCI and with PDCCH-Config that contains two different values of coresetPoolIndex in ControlResourceSet, and if the UE is configured with [twoTAGs] and is configured with dl-OrJointTCI-StateList or TCI-UL-State for a serving cell, each TCI-State or TCI-UL-State is associated with a [TAG-ID] for determining timing adjustment for a corresponding UL transmission as described in Clause 4.2 of [6, TS 38.213].
 The UE does not expect that TCI-states or TCI-UL-States associated with one coresetPoolIndex to correspond to two TAGs.

 For the PUSCH transmission corresponding to a Type 1 configured grant or a Type 2 configured grant activated by DCI format 0_0 or 0_1, the parameters applied for the transmission are provided by configuredGrantConfig except for dataScramblingIdentityPUSCH, txConfig, codebookSubset, maxRank, scaling of UCI-OnPUSCH, which are provided by pusch-Config.
 A configured grant PUSCH can be transmitted with at most 4 layers.
 For the PUSCH transmission corresponding to a Type 2 configured grant activated by DCI format 0_2, the parameters applied for the transmission are provided by configuredGrantConfig except for dataScramblingIdentityPUSCH, txConfig, codebookSubsetDCI-0-2, maxRankDCI-0-2, scaling of UCI-OnPUSCH, resourceAllocationType1GranularityDCI-0-2 provided by pusch-Config.
-If the UE is provided with transformPrecoder in configuredGrantConfig, the UE applies the higher layer parameter tp-pi2BPSK, if provided in pusch-Config, according to the procedure described in clause 6.1.4 for the PUSCH transmission corresponding to a configured grant. <omitted text>
+If the UE is provided with transformPrecoder in configuredGrantConfig, the UE applies the higher layer parameter tp-pi2BPSK, if provided in pusch-Config, according to the procedure described in clause 6.1.4 for the PUSCH transmission corresponding to a configured grant.

+For PUSCH transmissions corresponding to a Type 1 configured grant based on eight antenna ports, when the higher layer parameter txConfig is set to ‘codebook’ and when maxRank is greater than 4, the determination of the precodingAndNumberOfLayers is based on the configuration of maxRank equal to 4; when the higher layer parameter txConfig is set to ‘nonCodebook’ and when Lmax [5, TS38.212] is greater than 4, the determination of the srs-ResourceIndicator is based on the configuration of Lmax equal to 4.

+<omitted text>